billahdotdev/Linux-Commands/README.md

 ### Structure of a Command:

       command [options] [arguments]

-*Command:* The program you want to run (e.g., ls to list files).
+  • Command: The program you want to run (e.g., ls to list files).

-*Options:* Modify the behavior of the command (e.g., -l for long format).
+  • Options: Modify the behavior of the command (e.g., -l for long format).

-*Arguments:* The file, directory, or data you want the command to work on.
+  • Arguments: The file, directory, or data you want the command to work on.

 ### Examples: